So Many Roads To Shakedown Street – My First Grateful Dead Tour

 – Grateful Dead

-I had no idea.
-I had seen them twice before, but this was my first tour and my first exposure to life on the road.
-We don’t have a car, so Rick and I “straddled that Greyhound” in Toronto, bound for Alpine Valley – somewhere near Milwaukee.
-Traveler’s cheques seem like a safe option, but I never think about where I could cash them.
+I have no idea.
+I had seen them twice before, but this is my first tour and my first exposure to life on the road.
+We don’t have a car, so Rick and I “straddle that Greyhound” in Toronto, bound for Alpine Valley – somewhere near Milwaukee.
+Traveler’s cheques seem like a safe option, but I never think about where I can use them.
 Luckily, Rick has cash.
-I had no idea.